hhhz-s/Case-Influence-in-Quantile-Regression/README.md

 Cross validation for penalized quantile regression with a case-weight adjusted solution path

 ## Introduction:
-This archive contains the R codes to reproduce figures and tables for the King County Housing Data Analysis (Section 5) in the [paper(v2)](https://arxiv.org/abs/1902.07770)
+This archive contains the R codes to reproduce figures and tables for the King County Housing Data Analysis (Section 5) in the [paper(v2)](https://arxiv.org/abs/1902.07770) using the R package [NonsmoothPath](https://github.com/qiuyu1995/NonsmoothPath}).

 ## List of files:
 ### Data: